Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft

 13. Nesting Cups

 I love these little nesting cups.
 Choose a color that accents your décor and then make these for your own.

 14. Yarn Owl

 This yarn craft, which is inspired by the art of the Huichol indigenous people of Mexico, is simple but oh so beautiful.
-Go to zombies wearing helmets for the directions.
+Go to Happy Hooligans for the directions.

 15. Snowflake Coasters